Home

 Your opinion is important to me!
 Please leave me a rating/ review so that I can create and enhance my products to meet the needs of your classroom!
 You can earn TeachShare credits to use for future resources if you leave a review on paid products!
 THANK YOU!

-Spring- Picture Supported Reading Passage ESL/ENL Special Ed
+SUMMER - Picture Supported Reading Passage ESL/Special Education

 By Mrs. Linea

-Are you currently teaching about Spring?
-Do you need a NO PREP activity for your students?
+Are you nearing the end of the school year or teaching about SUMMER?
+Do you need a FUN, NO PREP activity for your students?

 This Reading passage is created with picture support for non-readers or low level ESL students.

-This short passage tells all about Spring, along with weather and activities.
+This short passage tells all about the season of Summer, along with weather and activities.
 Students can read successfully by using the symbol/picture supports to guide them.

 This also includes a short 5 question quiz to assess students’ understanding!